Catholic Church in Lithuania: 13th century

 The spread of Catholicism in Lithuania began in the 13th century.
 During the reign of Mindaugas, the Dominican Order and the Franciscans started establishing their presence in the region.
 In 1231, Saint Hyacinth of Poland, a Dominican, arrived in Lithuania.
 In 1251, a delegation sent by Mindaugas informed Pope Innocent IV of the ruler’s desire to be baptized as a Roman Catholic.
 The Pope warmly welcomed Lithuania’s conversion, issuing no fewer than six papal bulls on the matter.
 In the first half of 1251, Mindaugas, along with many of his subjects—including a portion of the Lithuanian nobility—embraced Roman Catholicism through baptism.

 19th-century depiction of the Lithuanian King Mindaugas being baptised.

 The baptism of the ruler marked Lithuania’s emergence as an officially Catholic nation, gaining international recognition as early as the 1250s.
 In response, Pope Innocent IV instructed Heidenreich, the Bishop of Chełmno, to crown Mindaugas with a royal crown in the Pope’s name.
 On July 6, 1253, Mindaugas was crowned King of Lithuania, and his wife, Morta, became Queen.
-On August 21 of the same year, the Pope appointed Christian of Oliva as the first Bishop of Lithuania, thereby establishing the Diocese of Lithuania.
+On August 21 of the same year, the Pope appointed priest Christian as the first Bishop of Lithuania, thereby establishing the Diocese of Lithuania.
 According to the Lithuanian bishop Jonas Boruta,"A separate diocese directly subordinate to the Pope is already a considerable step for the creation of an ecclesiastical province, and in the Lithuania of Mindaugas' time (if not for unfortunate political events - the murder of Mindaugas, etc.) there were all the conditions for the establishment of an ecclesiastical province as well.."Following Mindaugas’ assassination, Treniota seized power in 1263 and ruled Lithuania for approximately a year, during which he initiated a persecution of Christians.
 After Treniota’s death in 1264, Lithuania came under the rule of Mindaugas’ son, Vaišvilkas, and subsequently Mindaugas’ son-in-law, Shvarn, both of whom adhered to the Orthodox faith.
 Shvarn’s reign ended amid internal power struggles, and the succeeding Grand Dukes of Lithuania reverted to pagan beliefs.

 14th century

 In the 14th century, Lithuania’s pagan rulers, like Vytenis and Gediminas, constructed Catholic churches and welcomed Catholic priests and monks.
-For instance, Vytenis built a Catholic church in Naugardukas and requested two Franciscan monks to manage it.
+For instance, Vytenis built a Catholic church in Navahrudak and requested two Franciscan monks to manage it.
 However, knights from the Teutonic Order later destroyed the church.